On the cohomology of GL(N) and adjoint Selmer groups: Simplicial Deformation problems and tangent complexes

-in ${}_{\cO}\!\Art^s_k$ is a homotopy pullback if $f_1\circ \pi_1$ is homotopic to $f_2\circ\pi_2$.
+in ${}_{\cO}\!\Art^s_k$ is a homotopy pullback if $f_1\circ \pi_1$ is homotopic to $f_2\circ\pi_2$ and the diagram is universal up to homotopy (see \cite[Example A.4]{GV18}).
 It is unique up to weak equivalence.
 A simplicial deformation problem $\cF$ of an object $\ast$ is formally cohesive \cite[Definition 3.8]{GV18} if it is homotopy invariant and if it preserves homotopy pullback.
 Let us give an example of such a functor.

 \begin{de} Given two simplicial rings $\cR,\cR^\prime$, the simplicial set $\sHom_{\CR^s}(\cR,\cR^\prime)$ is defined as $[p]\mapsto \Hom_{\CR^s}(\cR, (\cR^\prime)^{\Delta[p]})$.
 Here, for each $p$, $(\cR^\prime)^{\Delta[p]}$ denotes the simplicial ring given by $[q]\mapsto \Hom_{\SETS^s}(\Delta[p]\times\Delta[q],\cR^\prime)$; as a simplicial ring, it is weakly equivalent to $\cR^\prime$ (see cite[Lemma 2.13]{GV18}).
 The structure of simplicial set on $[p]\mapsto \Hom_{\CR^s}(\cR, (\cR^\prime)^{\Delta[p]})$ is given by the natural face and degeneracy maps coming from those between the $\Delta[p]$'s. \end{de}